-- If you can't put your tooth back in the socket, immediately place it between your cheek and gum, or in some milk, your own saliva or a warm, mild saltwater solution — 1/4 teaspoon salt to 1 quart water.
+- If you can't put your tooth back in the socket, immediately place it between your cheek and gum, or in cold milk, your own saliva or a warm, mild saltwater solution — 1/4 teaspoon salt to 1 quart water (1.25 milliliter of salt to 1 liter water).
 Or use an over-the-counter product that preserves a knocked-out tooth, such as those approved by the American Dental Association, if you have quick access to it.

 - Get emergency dental care.
-If your dentist's office is not open, go to the emergency room.
+If your dentist's office isn't open, go to the emergency room.

 Baby teeth (primary teeth) are not implanted if they're knocked out.

 For permanent teeth, if a sharp surface or shiny surface is apparent, there's a chance that part of the root is still in the socket, and reimplantation becomes less successful.
-If reimplantation does not occur within two hours after the tooth is knocked out, the likelihood of success becomes poor — so it's vital to get emergency dental care.
+If reimplantation doesn't occur within two hours after the tooth is knocked out — sooner is better — the likelihood of success becomes poor.
+So it's vital to get emergency dental care.

 - Fractured and avulsed teeth.
-The Merck Manual Professional Edition. http://www.merckmanuals.com/professional/dental_disorders/dental_emergencies/fractured_and_avulsed_teeth.html.
+Merck Manual Professional Version. http://www.merckmanuals.com/professional/dental-disorders/dental-emergencies/fractured-and-avulsed-teeth.
 Accessed Oct.
-12, 2014.
+8, 2017.